 Skip to content

-The Kalgoorlie alcohol action project (KAAP) was undertaken from 2006 to 2009, and was a partnership between the National Drug Research Institute, Curtin University and the City of Kalgoorlie/Boulder in Western Australia.
+The Kalgoorlie Alcohol Action Project (KAAP) was a five year, whole community initiative that sought to create awareness about problematic alcohol use and mobilise the community to address the associated harms at a local level commencing in 2006.
+It was a partnership between the National Drug Research Institute, Curtin University and the City of Kalgoorlie/Boulder in Western Australia.

 The KAAP aimed to prevent problematic alcohol use and associated harms in a community which historically has had high levels of both.
 The project undertook an integrated range of local intervention strategies that have been derived from past research evidence.
 In order to increase local ownership, a menu approach was used where the community was involved in selecting the mix of interventions that were best suited to local circumstances.
 The project simultaneously conducted a range of strategies, including: